 Loans.
 High Point University offers Federal Student Financial Aid Programs.
 The need for financial aid is determined through the use of the Free Application for Federal Student Aid (FAFSA).
-To be considered for any need-based financial aid, students requesting aid are required to submit an online FAFSA (www.FAFSA.ed.gov).
+To be considered for any need-based financial aid, students requesting aid are required to submit an online FAFSA (www.FAFSA. ed.gov).
 New students must be accepted for admission to High Point University before financial aid may be awarded.
-Contact the Financial Aid Office (336-841-9124) for information.
+Contact the Office of Financial Planning for information.

-The financial aid program is administered without regard to age, handicap, race, color, sex, religion, or national origin, and in accordance with the nationally established policy of meeting demonstrated need--the difference between the total cost of attending High Point University and the expected family (student) contribution.
+The financial aid program is administered without regard to age, handicap, race, color, sex, religion, or national origin, and in accordance with the nationally established policy of meeting demonstrated need-the difference between the total cost of attending High Point University and the expected family (student) contribution.

 Scholarships.
-A limited number of scholarships may be available for qualified students in certain programs.
+A limited number of scholarships may be available for qualified MPA students.
 Recipients must have financial need (determined by FAFSA) and a record of high academic performance.
 Because awards are generally made for an academic year, which begins with the Fall Semester, applicants should complete the admission process by the April 15th priority deadline.
-Contact the Dean of Graduate Studies for information.
+Contact the Dean of the Graduate School for information.